addania/coding/src/pages/TypeScript.md

 ## Intro

-This article is basically my notes following and amazing [Typescript course](https://www.udemy.com/course/understanding-typescript/) by Maximilian Schwarzmüller which I would recommend to everyone who wants to learn Typescript.
+This article is basically my notes following an amazing [Typescript course](https://www.udemy.com/course/understanding-typescript/) by Maximilian Schwarzmüller which I would recommend to everyone who wants to learn Typescript.

 > Typescript is a <code>superset</code> to Javascript which means it is a programming languages which builds on top of Javascript.
 It adds new features and advantages to Javascript.
 It allows to write cleaner, less error-prone and more powerful code.

 > Big disadavantage of Typescript is that it cannot be executed by Javascript environments like a browser.
 But good news is that Typescript is also a tool - it is also a `compiler` which we can run on our Typescript files and convert them to vanilla Javascript.
 Typescript brings new features which are then compiled to vanilla Javascript <code>workarounds</code>.
-Such features might be easier to write in Typescrip (or using nicer syntax) while it would be an aweful lot of complex code in Javascript.
+Such features might be easier to write in Typescript (or using nicer syntax) while it would be an aweful lot of complex code in Javascript.

-> Most importantly Typescript enables defining and using `types`, which forces us to be more explicit how our code works, it catches unexpected and unnecerssary errors early.
+> Most importantly Typescript enables defining and using `types`, which forces us to be more explicit how our code works, it catches unexpected and unnecessary errors early.
 It also allows to use next-generation Javascript features which can be then compiled to be used on older browsers.
 It also adds non-Javascript features like `Interfaces` and `Generics` which cannot be comiled to JS (but they only help during development, they actually don't need to be compiled to vanilla JS).
 It adds meta-programming features like `Decorators`.

 > To install Typscript you need to have `node.js` installed:
 ```
 nodejs.org/en/
 ```

-> Node.js will also install NPM tool (node package Manager) which will allow us to intall Typsscript globally with <code>npm install</code> command
+> Node.js will also install NPM tool (Node Package Manager) which will allow us to install Typescript globally with <code>npm install</code> command

 > To install Typescript:
 ```